Cam Gallagher Player Props: Guardians vs. Athletics

 Cam Gallagher At The Plate

-- In 28.6% of his 28 games this season, Gallagher has picked up at least one hit.
-He's also had three multi-hit games.
+- In 28.6% of his games this season (eight of 28), Gallagher has picked up at least one hit, and in three of those games (10.7%) he recorded at least two.

-- He has not hit a long ball in his 28 games this season.

-- In four games this year (14.3%), Gallagher has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (14.3%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in three games this year (10.7%), but has had no multi-run games.
+- He has scored in three games this season (10.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.